Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $9.99 per month / $99.99 per year

-Discord is easily among the best messenger apps for gamers.
-It features cross-platform support between most mobile phone and computer operating systems.
-There is also a web client for those platforms without a native app.
+Discord ranks among the top messenger apps for gamers, thanks to its impressive cross-platform compatibility spanning various mobile and computer operating systems.
+Moreover, it offers a web client to cater to platforms lacking a dedicated native app.
 The app also features voice chat, multiple text chats, GIF support, and more.
 People on the service can create their own servers or join others as they need.
 It’s mostly for gaming.
 However, some people use it just for its fantastic organizational system and above-average voice chat capabilities.
 The service is free to use for everybody.
 However, you can unlock some cosmetic extras with the Discord Nitro subscription.

 Facebook Messenger (Lite)

 Facebook Messenger is among the most popular messenger apps.
-Facebook has two chat apps for this.
+Facebook has two chat apps for messaging.
 The regular one includes all the features like chat heads, stickers, and other features.
 The Lite version is just a basic chat app with far fewer frills.
 Those heavily invested in the Facebook Messenger experience may want the regular app.
 However, those who don’t want to deal with Facebook’s nonsense should use the Lite version.
 Facebook is eventually introducing ads to these chat apps.
 However, they are otherwise free to use.
-Facebook had some security issues earlier in 2018.
-We don’t imagine the social network becoming irrelevant due to that, though.
-Many people will still use Facebook.

 Signal Private Messenger

 Slack is one of the better chat apps for business.
-It has an extremely clean and professional look and feel.
+It has an extremely clean and professional look.
 Groups can create channels, conduct voice calls, and more.
 The app also features support for third-party apps like Giphy, Google Drive, Asana, and other fun or productivity tools.
 Users can also join multiple Slack servers.
-It’s kind of like a more professional version of Discord, honestly.
+It’s kind of like a more professional version of Discord.
 Like Discord, it’s also entirely free with no in-app purchases.
 Those with larger teams that need more features can pay an optional subscription fee for extra stuff.

 Skype is one of the most recognizable messenger apps ever.
 Everybody knows what Skype is and what it’s about.
 You can text chat, video call, and voice call other members.
 You can even call people on a real phone number with a nominal fee.
 The app includes a few extra features that may or may not be useful.
 It depends on what you need.
 Still, this has excellent cross-platform support, support for multiple chats, and support for most file types, including documents, GIFs, and other stuff.
 It’s a rock solid option and there is a Lite version if you like Skype but don’t need all of the features.

 Everybody knows WhatsApp.
 It’s the most popular messenger app in the world, after all.
 It has a ton of features, gets frequent updates, and competes positively with basically every other chat app.
 It includes voice and video chats, text messages, group chats, support for most multimedia formats like GIFs, video, etc, and more.
 It’s powerful, accessible, and popular.
-That’s the holy triumvirate for chat apps.
 It’s also free with no in-app purchases.